Islamic Azad University, Science and Research Branch, Tehran: Faculty of Management and Economics

 Management related disciplines were amongst the first to be offered at PhD level at the Science and Research Branch of the Islamic Azad University (SRBIAU).
 Initially the PhD degree was research-based but later on Comprehensive Examination and course works became mandatory, requirements that were retroactively applied to the first PhD graduates.
 At the start only PhD level students were admitted but gradually graduate and post-graduate courses were offered.

-In tandem with the growth in the number of students and the disciplines the faculty has endeavored to attract from within the country and abroad prominent, quality and experienced full-time, part-time and visiting academic staff.
 Currently the faculty has some 3000 students studying at graduate to doctorate levels.
 The faculty with 1500 square meter of built space is located in the main campus of the SRBIAU.

 Faculty of Divinity and Philosophy

 The Faculty of Divinity and Philosophy (FDP) started its work in 1982 as a new academic center of SRBIAU; however, although some of the courses offered by the faculty goes back to the time when SRBIAU was established.
 The FDP includes 14 departments at post-graduate and doctorate levels.
 From the time of its establishment FDP has had many graduates at who currently serve in universities and research centers in the country.